wangziqi2013/wangziqi2013.github.io/_posts/2018-03-17-Adding-Git-Contri-Calendar-To-Your-Static-Page.markdown

               processHTML);
 {% endhighlight %}

-In the static page, we prepared two empty \<div\> elements as place holders.
+In the static page, we placed two empty \<div\> elements as placeholders.
 Their ids are set to "contri-count" and "contributions" respectively for displaying the total number of contributions in the last year and the calendar itself.